RapidAI/RapidAudioKit/README.md

 ## Caution
-Dual license, GPL and commercial license.
+Dual licenses, GPL and commercial license.

  Not for commercial purpose if you use it with GPL license.